EhsanGhasemii/Sharif_Esp32/README.md

 Here, all you need to do is simply execute the "Mnist.py" code.
 By doing so, two files, "Mnist_coefficient.cpp" and "Mnist_coefficient.hpp," will be automatically generated.
 However, it is necessary for you to create the files "app_main.cpp," "image.hpp," and "model_define.hpp" exactly as I have written them.

+It is also worth mentioning that the "logs" directory has been created for this purpose, where all the logs generated during the execution of the Python program are stored.
+I have created this directory to have all the logs together in one place.
+You can see how I have created the logs in the provided Python code.

 Now, let's move on to the main part of the project, which is executing the Python code that I mentioned earlier.

 ### 0. import our needed libraries